 The deadline has now closed for the 2017 essay contest and once again the judges had a difficult task in selecting the five finalists that would represent the UK at the European level of the competition.
 The style of writing and the subject matter was varied and of a very high standard.

 You can read the essays selected to represent the UK in this year’s European final below.
 Winners will be announced at the end of September 2017.

-We are hoping this years’ finalists will follow in the footsteps of last years’ when the UK celebrated an unprecedented 2 winners in the competition.
-We were very excited and proud to celebrate the fact that 15 year old Lewis Shaw from Annan in Dumfries and Galloway had won the junior category of the competition.
-Even better Lyn Street from Newport, South Wales won the senior category as well.
-Both writers received a bumper $1,000 each in prize money.
+We are hoping this years’ finalists will follow in the footsteps of last years’ when the UK celebrated a winner in the competition.
+We were very excited and proud to discover that 24 year old Megan Paul from Cheltenham had won the junior category of the competition and received a bumper $1,000 in prize money.

-The full essays are well worth a read and are available to download below
+Megan's full essay is well worth a read and is available to download below:

 Subscribe to Overdrive, our new digital library service for blind and partially sighted people, through the RNIB shopSubscribe